mesgjs/mesgjs/docs/Mesgjs-For-JavaScript-Programmers.md

 ## Converting JavaScript Values to Mesgjs Objects

 Sometimes, you have a native JavaScript value (like a number, a string, or an array) that you need to send a message to.
-The global function `$toMSJS()` (exposed on `globalThis`) is the tool for this.
+The global function `$toMsjs()` (exposed on `globalThis`) is the tool for this.

 The runtime uses this internally, but you may need it if you are writing complex JavaScript-side handlers.